magicmarc/marks-reverie/src/content/novels/lucy-does-improv/ACT_VI_Lucy_Does_Improv.md

 With unease still in her chest, Lucy searched for Joseph.

-His page was the opposite—alive with videos.
-He was now a content creator, broadcasting advice on loans, insurance, investment products.
-Between pitches, he flexed and laughed, flashing muscles, grinning wide for the camera.
-His speech was quick, playful, practiced; years of improv honed his timing so every joke landed, every gesture slid neatly into rhythm.
+His page burst alive with videos.
+He was now a content creator—pitching loans, insurance, investment schemes—his voice fast and bright, his grin wide as a salesman’s mask.
+Between pitches, he flexed shirtless, laughter ringing hollow yet perfectly timed.
+Every word, every pause, every smirk landed with the precision of someone who had long ago turned improv into business.

-The likes and comments piled.
-Joseph looked younger than ever, yet sharper, polished into a brand.
+The likes and comments towered in the thousands.
+Joseph gleamed, younger than ever, sharper, polished until he seemed less a man than a brand.

-Lucy scrolled, unsettled.
-This Joseph no longer felt like someone she could sit beside in a circle, trading lines in the silly comfort of improv.
-The easy boyishness she had once seen in him was gone—or perhaps it had never been real.
-Maybe Joseph had always been this: mature, confident, moving forward without looking back.
+Lucy scrolled deeper, her pulse quickening.
+Unlike Bella, Joseph hadn’t erased the past.
+The old photos were still there: the stray cat, the city streets, the “Bachelor of Finance” suit and tie, the group shot of the Improv Club.
+They sat beside his new reels without apology, as if they had always been part of the same story.

-Nestled among the glossy reels, though, the old photos remained: the stray cat, the city streets, the suit and tie "Bachelor of Finance", and finally, the group photo of the Improv Club.
+Her breath caught.
+She remembered the circle, the laughter, the boyish warmth she once thought she saw in him.
+But looking now, the warmth felt staged, his grin already edged with calculation.
+Had Joseph ever been that boy?
+Or had she simply projected it, desperate to believe she wasn’t alone?

-There was Bella again—hair streaked with rebellion, silver earrings catching the light, a face both highborn and wild.
+In the group photo, Bella still shone, hair streaked with rebellion, silver earrings glinting like tiny sparks.
+But Joseph’s arm around her shoulder looked different now—firm, possessive, already certain of the man he would become.

-Lucy’s breath caught.
-That Bella was gone.
-Joseph remained—but he was no longer hers to know.
+Lucy’s stomach turned.
+Bella had vanished into domesticity, but Joseph remained—intact, whole, unashamed.
+Perhaps he had never changed at all.
+Perhaps she had simply failed to see him for what he was.

-What she wanted was something else.
-Something she had buried for years: *Catherine’s class*.
+Her thumb hovered, trembling, over the screen.
+She could not message him.
+She could not even look at him.
+What she longed for was something else, something she had buried for years: *Catherine*.

 ---